Devisrisamidurai/Devops/cm7tc6nsc000e09l2bjlmbpvw.md

 ### Kubelet

-Think of it as the <mark>ultimate guardian </mark> or supervisor for containers on a worker node!
+Think of it as the **ultimate guardian** or supervisor for containers on a worker node!
 Kubelet makes sure the containers inside the pod are running just as they should.
 It eagerly communicates with the control plane to get instructions (like "Run this pod here").
 Kubelet keeps a close eye on the pod’s health and springs into action to restart it if anything goes wrong.
 Plus, it seamlessly interacts with container runtimes like Docker, containerd, or runc.
 How amazing is that?

 **Restaurant example**:
 Imagine K8s as a restaurant and each table is a working node.
 Kubelet is a waiter who takes orders from the manager (API server) and ensures food (containers) is served correctly.